 It does this by reactivating the memory in a way that enables it to be processed effectively.
 T

 The method used to do this involves connecting with a memory, but at the same time keeping part of one’s attention in the present.
 This is achieved through eye movements, tapping or some other form of bilateral stimulation.
 The maintenance of dual attention limits the degree of disturbance that is experienced.

 It’s believed that that both the maintaining of dual attention and the bilateral stimulation are helpful to the desensitisation process.

 The reprocessing involves the feelings, body sensations and cognitions associated with the memory.
 The changes that happen occur naturally and organically.
 Other than maintaining mindful attention, no other type of conscious effort is involved.

 In the context of the psychotherapy I practice, EMDR offers an approach and perspective which can be very fruitful.

 I practice in Islington, a few minutes’ walk from the Angel tube on the Northern line.
 It is accessible from the City and Central London.
 It is close to bus routes that connect with Central London, the City of London, and areas of North and East London.
 It is also within walking distance from Highbury and Islington station on the Overground.
 For cyclists it is near the Regent's canal towpath.
 Click here for the location map.

 Exploring the Possibility of Having Therapy Sessions

-If you want to explore working with me, I would be happy to have initial discussion with you whether by phone or online.
+If you want to explore having sessions me, I would be happy to have an initial discussion with you, whether by phone or online.

-I charge for a one hour session £50 in Islington.
+I charge £55 for a one hour session.
 If you are on a low income or in difficult financial circumstances, I may be able to offer a reduced rate.